Sam Philipe: Selected projects

 Philipe's Anne Frank Children's Human Rights Memorial combines interpretive and realistic art with a life-size representation of Frank sitting at her desk in the secret annex with a bare light bulb hanging above her head as the Nazis march through the streets below.
 The plaque on the base of the sculpture reads: "Children are the ultimate victims of adult hatred, bigotry, and ignorance."

+Anne Frank Children's Human Rights Memorials have been placed in Antigua, Guatemala and shortly in Buenos Aires.